The Transparent Sun

 The MDI team's approach to peering through the Sun is more subtle.

 Solar sound waves are mostly trapped inside our star -- they refract away from the Sun's hot core and reflect back and forth between different parts of the photosphere (the Sun's surface).
 By monitoring the Sun's vibrating surface, helioseismologists can probe the stellar interior in much the same way that geologists use seismic waves from earthquakes to probe the inside of our planet.

 Above: Click on the image for a 1.8 Mb Quicktime movie of trapped solar sound waves. [more]

 Intense magnetic fields around sunspots affect the propagation velocity of sound waves bouncing around inside the Sun, variations that MDI can detect and transform to reveal magnetic condensations --that is, sunspots.
 Called "helioseismic holography," this technique can produce actual images of the far side of our star.

 MDI and SWAN are complementary in their efforts to see through the Sun.
 MDI's helioseismic holography pinpoints hidden sunspots while SWAN's data reveal how active they are.

 Above: This MDI image shows AR9393 transiting the far side of the Sun on April 12, 2001.
 In this false color image, yellows and reds indicate magnetic condensations that affect the propagation speed of sound waves in the solar interior.
-Another MDI image from March 30, 2001, shows AR9393 on the near side of the Sun.

 "When we started work with SOHO five years ago, most experts thought it would be impossible to see right through the Sun," comments Scherrer.
 "Now we do it regularly in real time.
 For practical purposes we've made the Sun transparent."